felipenlunkes/felipenlunkes/README.md

 * 📚 I am currently studying C, JavaScript, Java and Python with the aim of becoming a backend developer or DevOps.
 * 😍 Linux and FreeBSD user.
 * 🌱 Ask me about OS design and implementation, x86 Assembly and C.
+* :construction: Developing the [Hexagonix Operating System](https://github.com/hexagonix) as a hobby.
 * 🔎 Learn more about me by clicking on `😁 More about me` below!
 You can also see a list of all my projects [here](PROJECTS.md) or my top 3 projects below.

 > **I am in career transition and looking for an opportunity as a developer.**